Behaviour support practitioner in Melbourne: From nursing and mental health to PBS, meet Karan Singh

 Do you have an office in Melbourne that NDIS participants can visit with their families?

-We don’t have a physical office — in fact, we’re a team of over 100 people around Australia, and each of us meets with clients and their support teams at locations that work for them.
+We don’t have a physical office — in fact, we’re a team of over 100 behaviour support practitioners around Australia, and each of us meets with clients and their support teams at locations that work for them.
 For example, we might meet at their home, school or supported living accommodation.
 In addition, we can provide support through telePBS, including phone and video calls.
 We live in a time where the modality of service has changed and our commitment to serve the community allows us to be agile.

 Make a referral for Positive Behaviour Support in Melbourne